pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Interpretação de textos, Cognatos.md

 Comentários:

-Item.
 05. Taking the text above into consideration, choose the correct option.

 A Amazon has invented and already started selling its cashierlesss checkout technology to other stores.